 The Zoning Division is also responsible for reviewing requests submitted for development and use of land, including single and two-family residences.
 Commercial uses and multifamily uses require a site plan review.
 Site plans are reviewed by an in-house review staff to determine acceptability and conformance to all City Regulations.

-More detailed information on these issues may be found in the regulations for conditional uses, variances, site plans and subdivisions which can be viewed by clicking the Land Development Code link.
+More detailed information on these issues may be found in the regulations for conditional uses, variances, site plans and subdivisions which can be viewed by clicking the Land Development Code link on the right.
 General information regarding the variance and conditional use process can be found on the links to the right.

 Disclaimer: These maps are not accurate for legal descriptions and do not substitute for surveys or official records.
 Use these maps for your convenience, knowing that you and others who may rely on your use, assume all risk and responsibility.
 The City is not liable for any damages or injuries resulting from the use fo this information.
 Please contact the Community Development Department for parcel-specific zoning and land use information.